lcj446068124/javamanlabs/README.md

 ### spring-redis-ext
         Cache level for providing a cache.
-When get data which not exists in redis.\s\s then this framework fetch data fromdatabase.
+When get data which not exists in redis.\s\s then this framework fetch data from database.